Using Apps to Support Physical Health in Behavioral Health Settings

 But, there are more far-reaching uses than just pinging you to meet your daily walking goals.
 Mobile apps offer a low-cost way to supplement a physician’s reach and a patient’s self-care by allowing patients to track moods or physical conditions in real-time.
 As a result, physicians can more accurately gauge care’s effectiveness.

-During a National Council for Behavioral Health Technology Learning Community, 19 organizations explored how to expand and embed smartphone apps into physical health care provided at behavioral health settings.
+During a National Council for Mental Wellbeing Technology Learning Community, 19 organizations explored how to expand and embed smartphone apps into physical health care provided at behavioral health settings.
 To make sure physical needs were also a part of the clinical conversation, the learning community looked at the processes and clinical perspective of using apps and other devices to monitor people living with chronic diseases, like diabetes or hypertension, at mental health and addictions treatment organizations.